thiagopls1/thiagopls1/README.md

 ### My name is Thiago, I'm 19 years old and live in São Paulo 😃

 - Computer Science student
-- Technologist in System Analysis
+- Technologist in System Analisys and Development
 - Web Developer

 ## Stats